bveldhuyzen/bolus-sim/README.md

 - Added United Kingdom to description.
 - The updated simulator user guides for $DEVICE1 and $DEVICE2 are nearing completion.
 - Simulator user guide for $DEVICE4 in progress.

+#
+12 Dec 2021
+- Added mac to the installation guide
+- WSL is next